glalanne/provider-databricks/README.md

 generation tools and exposes XRM-conformant managed resources for the [Databricks](https://registry.terraform.io/providers/databricks/databricks/latest/docs).

-Warning:
-`This provider is not ready to be used for production and might be missing resources`

 Most of the testing have been done on [Azure Databricks](https://azure.microsoft.com/en-ca/products/databricks)